GilgameshXYZ123/Dragon-Alpha-v1.0/README.md

-### This is an old version, please go to Dragon-Alpha-v1.2!!!
+### This is an old version, please go to see Dragon-Alpha-v1.3 in my Repositories!!!

 Thank you for visiting my Github.